-If your initial applications for an unsecured credit card are rejected, it might mean that your credit score isn’t yet improved enough.
+If your initial credit card application is rejected, it might mean that your credit score needs more improvement.
 Continue building your credit with your secured card, spending responsibly and paying all statements on time.
 After you see further improvement, check back with the issuer or reapply.

 While it may not be an option for everybody, one way to change your credit utilization ratio is to increase your deposit amount on your secured card, effectively raising your approved credit limit.
 Note that this can tie up more of your cash into a deposit, and you might also have to pay a fee to raise your limit, depending on your provider.